SQE-5a/SQE-Assignment-3/meeting 1-Notes.md

 # Notes of First Meeting
-We started finding open source projects to work for understanding the non functional requirements.After our long survey,we found three projects .
+We started finding open source projects to work for understanding the non functional requirements.
+After our long survey, we found three projects.

-## First was an open source  android app named as Natrium app
+## First:  Android app named as Natrium app
 Link of github code of that project is https://github.com/appditto/natrium_wallet_flutter.

-## Second was an open source web software named as Dolibarr
+## Second: Open Source web software named as Dolibarr
 Link of github code of that project is https://github.com/Dolibarr/dolibarr.

-## Third was an open source web site named as vue StoreFront
+## Third:  Open source web site named as vue StoreFront
 Link of github code of that project is https://github.com/vuestorefront/vue-storefront.

 So we will work on these projects for this assignment.